 Here are a few things you need to know...

-◦ We bring new volunteers into the library three times a year, in January, June, and September.
-We require at least a three month commitment from our volunteers.
+- Recruitments are done January, June, and September.
+We require at least a three month commitment from our volunteers

 This position assists a wide variety of administrative library tasks, including updating and verifying item records in our catalog, and a wide variety of other clerical type work.
 Also, volunteers will assist with library programs.
 Duties include a variety of tasks including program support for crafts, clubs, and other afternoon activities.
 This work requires comfort with computer programs, enthusiasm working with kids and adults, and a willingness to tackle large tasks with many small, repetitive steps.